brynjolf23/web2FoodBlog/README.md

 Zip all except the readme.md file.
 Import zip in local.
 Use the website as you would any other local wordpress website.

+Click on the wiki tab above to view the documentation for this project.